sudev/MinixMajor/jekyll-doc/_posts/2013-06-05-technical-issues.md

 ---

 # Selecting the version
 A lot of confusion preceded on which version of MINIX to work on.
-It would have been much easier to implement immediate files in MINIX 3.1(book version) with only MFS, but we were unable to setup the networking environment for it.
+It would have been much easier to implement immediate files in MINIX 3.1(book version)which does not have VFS, but we were unable to setup the networking environment for it.
 Also, our primary aim was to understand the VFS of MINIX.
 Owing to the above reasons, we had to look for other versions of MINIX.
-We were able to install MINIX 3.2.1 properly and work on it.
 With the inclusion of VFS and more functionalities, the complexity of the code increased tremendously from 3.1 to 3.2.1.
 If the aim was only to implement immediate files , the advise would be to go with MINIX 3.1.

 # Installation and Networking